Guwahati: Road

 The length of surfaced roads within the city is 218 km.
 National Highway 27 connects Guwahati with the states West Bengal, Bihar and rest of India.
 This highway connects Guwahati with Silchar in Barak Valley Assam and further connecting the city to the states of Meghalaya, Manipur, Mizoram and Tripura.
 National Highway 17 from Sevoke in West Bengal terminates in Jalukbari and connects Guwahati with the major cities of Dhubri and Cooch Behar.
 National Highway 15 and its several secondary roads runs through both the banks of River Brahmaputra and connects the Guwahati with the cities of Tezpur, Jorhat, Dibrugarh in Upper Assam and the states of Arunachal Pradesh and Nagaland.

 Public transportation is well developed in the city.
 Buses are the major means of public transport in Guwahati.
 The state-owned Assam State Urban Transport Corporation, a subsidiary of Assam State Transport Corporation (ASTC) and private operators provide the city bus services within the city.
 ASTC also operates the Volvo air-conditioned bus services within the city as well as to the LGBI airport.
-In addition to this, there are a number of private bus operators that regularly run day and night bus services from Guwahati to neighbouring towns and cities within Assam and the other Northeastern States.
-Rupnath Brahma Inter State Bus Terminus (ISBT), located at Betkuchi area on NH-37, is the most significant terminal cum transit point for buses plying between Guwahati and other destinations in Assam and Northeast India.
+The Rupnath Brahma Inter State Bus Terminus (ISBT), located at Betkuchi on NH-37, is the most significant terminal cum transit point with regular day and night bus services from state owned ASTC and private operators plying between Guwahati and other destinations in Assam and Northeast India.
 The areas of Adabari and Paltan Bazaar also act as nodal points in providing bus services to towns and cities in Assam and adjoining states.

 A metro rail project has also been planned to relieve the hectic traffic conditions on the streets.

 Guwahati has also seen a rise in the usage of cycling as a mode of transport and as per some unofficial estimates, there was almost a 50% increase in the number of people who took up cycling in the wake of COVID-19.
 The city has an active cycling community and is amongst the few Indian cities that has a Bicycle Mayor and a Junior Bicycle Mayor.

+Guwahati-Panchgram Expressway, the first expressway of Northeast India is a greenfield expressway from Guwahati to Umiam Lake (Barapani) in Meghalaya and then direct to old paper mill in Panchgram, which will cut the Guwahati to Punchgram by 5 hours.
+It was announced in February 2025.

 Water

-The Inland Water Transport Department is headquartered at Pandu port in Guwahati.
+The Inland Water Transport Department is headquartered at Pandu Port in Guwahati, the largest river port in Assam.
 The waterways transportation services in Guwahati are used for transporting bulk goods and cargo, and for movement of passenger and tourist vessels.
 Ferry services are available for transportation of people from different ports along the Brahmaputra to Pandu port.